vagusX/autocomplete.js/README.md

 > `(options: { query }) => Suggestion[]` | **required**

-Function called when the input changes.
+Called when the input changes.
 You can use this function to filter/search the items based on the query.

 <details>
   <summary>Example</summary>